 AyrMesh Cab Hub

-The Cab Hub is simply an AyrMesh Remote Hub that has two additional parts: a power cable that plugs into the 12 volt utility plug (or cigarette lighter) in the cab of most vehicles, and a magnetic mount antenna that goes on top of the cab of the vehicle.
+The Cab Hub is a special version of the AyrMesh Hub2x2 that has three additional parts: a power cable that plugs into the 12 volt utility plug (or cigarette lighter) in the cab of most vehicles, and two magnetic mount antennas that goes on top of the cab of the vehicle.

 Adding Outbuildings and Non-Ethernet Devices

 Completing your network may entail adding wired devices in places where you don’t want to put another Hub, or bringing the network inside of buildings where outdoor WiFi won’t penetrate.
 For these situations, we have introduced the AyrMesh Receiver.
 Small, lightweight, weatherproof, and easy to mount, the AyrMesh Receiver turns the WiFi signal from the AyrMesh Hub to an Ethernet connection.
 One use for the AyrMesh Receiver is to add devices, like high-end IP cameras that don’t have WiFi, to your network.
 The other use for the AyrMesh Receiver is to bring the AyrMesh network inside of buildings, especially metal buildings that WiFi will not penetrate at all.